 - Stir and add ice!

 Voila!
-You just prepared soothing Vietnamese iced coffee to kick the summer heat away, and in less than 7 minutes too!
+You just prepared cooling Vietnamese iced coffee to kick the summer heat away, and in less than 7 minutes too!
 Summers are officially Vietnamese iced coffee season.

 How to make regular iced coffee